top of page

 We are a media production team formed by filmmaker Aaron Stone and audio engineer Bridger Dunnagan in the Blue Ridge mountains of Asheville, North Carolina.

-Stone and Dunnagan met in Asheville in 2021, brought together by their shared love of traditional music and the community that surrounds it.
+Stone and Dunnagan met in Asheville in 2021, brought together by their shared love of music and the community that surrounds it.
 Seeking to capture the sights and sounds of Western North Carolina’s thriving acoustic music scene, the pair began documenting artists through a series of video projects that would become Old Home Place Recordings.

 With Stone’s background in filmmaking and photography and Dunnagan’s audio recording expertise, these sessions served as a sandbox for the two to flex their creative muscles while authentically capturing the sounds and aesthetics of creators and the spaces they inhabit.